cdxcore.subdir#

 Controlliong which Parameters to Hash

-To specify which parameters are pertinent for identifying a unique id, use:
+To specify which parameters are pertinent for identifying a unique ID, use:

 • include_args: list of functions arguments to include.
 If None, use all parameteres as input in the next step